damianpumar/MyResume/src/content/courses/ddd-hexagonal-tdd.md

 > 🏋🏼 The work modality will be with [https://www.codescouts.academy/blog/mob-programming/](https://www.codescouts.academy/blog/mob-programming/)

-> 💡Opional: Each class will be recorded and uploaded to the Codescouts Campus automatically at the end of each session (private workspace for you) So students can review the classes, or see them if they have not been able to attend → [https: //campus.codescouts.Academy/] (https://campus.codescouts.academy/)
+> 💡Optional: Each class will be recorded and uploaded to the Codescouts Campus automatically at the end of each session (private workspace for you) So students can review the classes, or see them if they have not been able to attend → [https: //campus.codescouts.academy/] (https://campus.codescouts.academy/)

 # 📋 Agenda